India: How farmers' movement may shape Punjab's political future | DW | 16.02.2022

 "At the peak of the movement, people across party lines were supporting the farmers' protests in New Delhi," he told DW.
 "Now they've returned to their traditional allegiances.
 Some looking for change seem to be leaning towards AAP."

-However, Sandu said the Delhi-based AAP cannot be entrusted with governing Punjab.
+However, Sandhu said the Delhi-based AAP cannot be entrusted with governing Punjab.

 "The AAP is not a party from Punjab, they do not understand its people.
 Delhi is very different from Punjab.
 We are primarily an agricultural state and the corporate model of governance that AAP follows cannot be replicated here," she said.